 - oozing pus

-- overgrowth of skin around toe
+- overgrowth of skin around the toe

 Your doctor will most likely be able to

-need an X-ray.
-This can show how deep the nail is.
-An X-ray may also be taken if:
+need an X-ray to show how deep the nail is.
+An X-ray can also reveal if:

 - your ingrown nail was caused by injury